iamenexis/recraft/README.md

 Modern minecraft launcher written in python

 <div align="left">
-The folder with assets must be in the same directory as main.py Otherwise the code will crash

 # 🔧 How to edit source code
 - Python must be installed on the computer